In this article

 Metadata

-This tab contains the core metadata fields that write to MP3 and AIFF files when tracks are downloaded or shared.
+This tab contains the core metadata fields that write to MP3 and AIFF files when tracks are downloaded or shared - things like title, artist, genre, artwork, year, ISRC, and comments.

 Lyrics